One-hour coherent optical storage in an atomic frequency comb memory

-Two kinds of DD sequences, i.e. CPMG and KDD$_x$, are used to protect the spin coherence in our experiments.
-As shown in FIG.~\ref{fig:sequence}(a), each of them consists of sequences of $\pi$ pulses with different phase shifts.
-As a comparison with the optical storage times, the spin coherence times with DD are also measured using Raman heterodyne detection \cite{supplementary}.
-CPMG and KDD$_x$ can reach a $1/e$ spin coherence lifetime of $2.68\pm0.06$ and $0.95\pm0.03$ hours when $\tau = 20$ ms, respectively.
-For the optical storage, we measure the decay of the echo with various intervals $\tau$ shown in FIG.~\ref{fig:dd}(a, c).
-The longest storage times are achieved at $\tau = 100$ ms, where CPMG and KDD$_x$ have a lifetime of $52.9\pm1.2$ and $33.3\pm1.1$ minutes, respectively.
-These results are in good agreement with the spin coherence times measured with the same $\tau = 100$ ms, which are $50.6\pm2.0$ and $38.2\pm2.0$ minutes \cite{supplementary}.
-The optical echo traces for CPMG with $\tau = 100$ ms can be found in FIG.~\ref{fig:dd}(b) where a high signal-to-noise ratio (SNR) can still be obtained after one-hour storage.
-When $\tau$ is shorter than 100 ms, unlike the spin coherence times, the optical storage lifetimes are shortened as shown in FIG.~\ref{fig:dd}(a, c).
+Two kinds of DD sequences, i.e. CPMG and KDD$_\mathrm{x}$, are used to protect the spin coherence in our experiments.
+As shown in Fig.~\ref{fig:sequence}a, each of them consists of sequences of $\pi$ pulses with different phase shifts, where $\tau$ is the spacing between the center of the $\pi$ pulses.
+As a comparison with the optical storage times, the spin coherence times with DD are also measured using Raman heterodyne detection (see Supplementary Note 3).
+CPMG and KDD$_\mathrm{x}$ can reach a $1/e$ spin coherence lifetime of $2.68\pm0.06$ and $0.95\pm0.03$ hours when $\tau = 20$ ms, respectively.
+For storage of light, we measure the decay of the echo with various intervals $\tau$ shown in Fig.~\ref{fig:dd}a and \ref{fig:dd}c.
+The longest storage times are achieved at $\tau = 100$ ms, where CPMG and KDD$_\mathrm{x}$ have a lifetime of $52.9\pm1.2$ and $33.3\pm1.1$ minutes, respectively.
+These results are in good agreement with the spin coherence times measured with the same $\tau = 100$ ms, which are $50.6\pm2.0$ and $38.2\pm2.0$ minutes (see Supplementary Note 3).

+In Fig.~\ref{fig:sequence}b, we present oscilloscope traces of the spin-wave AFC storage with a CPMG sequence with $\tau = 100$ ms, which consists of four $\pi$ pulses.
+Traces recorded after longer storage times can be found in Fig.~\ref{fig:dd}b.
+When $\tau$ is shorter than 100 ms, unlike the spin coherence times, the optical storage lifetimes are shortened as shown in Fig.~\ref{fig:dd}a and \ref{fig:dd}c.
 This is because DD sequences with smaller intervals result in a greater heating effect of the RF coils, which broadens the optical homogeneous linewidth \cite{euyso_spectra-t1-23d}, leading to a reduction of the AFC efficiency.

 The storage efficiency is analyzed as follows: